mietone/music-magazine-log/README.md

 ### Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/mietone/music-magazine-log.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 ### License